nya3jp/tast/docs/writing_tests.md

 To parameterize a test, specify a slice of [`testing.Param`] in the `Params` field on test registration. `Params` should be a literal since test registration should be [declarative].
-If `Params` is non-empty, `testing.AddTest` expands the the test into one or more tests corresponding to each item in `Params` by merging `testing.Test` and [`testing.Param`] with the rules described below.
+If `Params` is non-empty, `testing.AddTest` expands the test into one or more tests corresponding to each item in `Params` by merging `testing.Test` and [`testing.Param`] with the rules described below.